mazzalab/nAPOGEE/README.md

 │   │   ├── lisa.csv # LISA values from spatial autocorrelation analysis
 │   │   ├── lisa.html # 3D visualization of the positive-LISA residues pathogenicity on the rRNA complex
 │   │   ├── mithril_features.csv # features extracted of rRNA SNVs
-│   │   └── rAPOGEE_predictions.csv0 # scores and pathogenicity probability of rRNA SNVs
+│   │   └── rAPOGEE_predictions.csv # scores and pathogenicity probability of rRNA SNVs
 │   ├── data
 │   │   ├── alignments.zip # philogenetic alignment of MIDORI sequences of MT-RNR1 and MT-RNR2
 │   │   ├── metazoa_lineage.txt